• Skip to primary navigation

 • Preheat oven to 375°.

-• Cook manicotti shells for two minutes less than package directions, drain and let cool slightly so they are not too hot to handle.
+• Cook manicotti shells for 4 minutes less than package directions, drain, and rinse with cold water.
+Spread them out so they don't stick together.

-• Combine 1 1/2 cups mozzarella, spinach, Parmesan cheese, oregano, salt, and pepper in a medium bowl.
+• Combine 1 ½ cups mozzarella, ricotta, spinach, Parmesan cheese, oregano, salt, and pepper in a large bowl.

-• Spray a 13" X 9" casserole dish with cooking spray and put enough sauce in the bottom so that it covers the surface.
+• Spray a 13" X 9" baking dish with cooking spray and put enough sauce in the bottom so that it covers the surface.

 Notes